Kotambail-Hegde/Masquerade-Emulator/README.md

 * GB / GBC supports NO MBC, MBC1, MBC2, MBC3, MBC5 and MBC30
 * Supports GB and GBC Bios
 * GB / GBC implements Pixel Fetcher/FIFO
+* GB / GBC provides an upgraded version of PPU (v2), which tries to be 'PPU Dot Cycle Accurate'<br />
+  * This particular version of PPU can be enabled via **Options->PPU Version->GB/GBC**<br />
+  * Note that PPU v1 is set as default as PPU v2 is still under developement, so you might observe some graphical glitches.
+  * PPU v2 will be made default once it is stable
 * GBC supports GB mode
 * GB / GBC passes Tom Harte's CPU test including cycles (both official and un-official opcodes)
 * GB / GBC passes all of the Blargg tests except for oam bug